robinrendle/robinrendle.com/notes/about-the-redesign.md

 > (Emoji) Hi!
 My name is X and I work at Company B. I have previously worked at Organization C and Generic Tech Thing D.

-Many times over the years my website has falled into this same boring trap but there’s no room for mystery or strangeness or obfuscation!
+Many times over the years my website has fallen into this same boring trap but there’s no room for mystery or strangeness or obfuscation!
 And considering I don’t need to make a single cent here on this website I can do things much more weirdly than I otherwise might.
 No introduction!
 No link to the newsletter!
 Just tiny extracts and quotes from the notes I’ve written lately.

 I can definitely do something more visually interesting here though and push things much further typographically: What if I properly justify the text somehow?
 What if each line in this block were to be styled differently? etc. etc.